Hydarian/AntiScamShop/README.md

 # AntiScamShop

-A Django project for managing shops that scam people and user posts with authentication and password reset and comments  features.
+## A Django project to track scam shops, user posts, comments, and authentication features.